-Business executive; historian; civic leader.
+Investment banker; historian; civic leader.
 Born– October 22, 1897, Birmingham.
 Parents– Walter Claybrook and Louise (Rucker) Agee.
 Married– Margaret Dixon Minge, March 27, 1927.
 Children– Two.
 Education– University of Alabama, B.S., 1919.
-Worked continuously from 1919 with the same investment securities firm; president of Sterne, Agee and Leach, Inc. Member and leader of many state and local civic, educational and charitable organizations in Alabama.
+U.S. Army, WWI.
+A principal in the investment securities firm Sterne, Agee and Leach, Inc. from 1919.
+Member and leader of many state and local civic, educational and charitable organizations in Alabama, including the Birmingham Area Chamber of Commerce, the Boy Scouts of America, and Children’s Hospital of Alabama.
 Active in research and preservation of regional and local history and culture.
 Amassed an outstanding collection of more than 600 maps and atlases, which he donated to the Birmingham Public Library, and a library of Southern History, which he donated to the Hoole Special Collections Library at the University of Alabama.
-Honors– Special Award from the Alabama Library Association, 1977; Award of Merit, American Association of State and Local History; Distinguished Service Award, Alabama Historical Commission.
-Died 1985.
+Member Alabama Historical Association; president, 1951-52; and many other local and regional historical groups; a trustee of the Alabama Department of Archives and History.
+Honors– elected to Alabama Academy of Honor, 1975; LL.D., University of Alabama, 1981; Special Award from the Alabama Library Association, 1977; Award of Merit, American Association of State and Local History; Distinguished Service Award, Alabama Historical Commission; Silver Beaver Award, Boy Scouts of America.
+Died November 1, 1985.

 Birmingham Historical Society Newsletter, November 2002.